gbaeke/quick-guides/fluxv2/README.md

 mkdir infra

 # create a Helm repository source in the folder
+# the flux cli makes it easier to create these objects either
+# directly on the K8S cluster or, in this case, to export the
+# resource as YAML to include in the repository used by the
+# AKS Flux configuration
 flux create source helm redis \
    --url=https://charts.bitnami.com/bitnami \
    --interval=10m --export > infra/redis-chart.yaml

-# look at the created file; not that it uses namespace flux-system
+# look at the created file; note that it uses namespace flux-system which
+# is the default namespace; this resource tells Flux about the bitnami
+# helm chart repository; this is much like running helm repo add and helm repo
+# update on your local machine
 cat infra/redis-chart.yaml

 # later, we will create the Flux configuration in a namespace called cluster-config
 # let's create the redis chart again, this time using the cluster-config namespace
-# instead of flux-system
+# instead of flux-system; it is cleaner to keep the Flux resources in the namespace
+# used by the AKS Flux configuration
 flux create source helm redis \
    --url=https://charts.bitnami.com/bitnami --namespace cluster-config \
    --interval=10m --export > infra/redis-chart.yaml

-# now we create a HelmRelease, which will tell FLux how to install the chart
+# now we create a HelmRelease, which will tell Flux how to install the chart
-# from the source we just defined
+# from the source we just defined; we install this chart without setting values
+# this chart installs redis in namespace redis; the namespace is created when
+# it does not exist (not the default)
+# Note that the Helm release history will be in ns cluster-config and not in ns redis
 flux create helmrelease redis \
   --source=HelmRepository/redis \
   --chart=redis \